Ameglia: Main sights

-Transportation
+Transport

 The state highway that goes through the municipal territory of Ameglia is the SS 432, the Strada statale 432 della Bocca di Magra.
 It serves as a coastal artery and connects the Strada statale 1 Via Aurelia in the neighborhood of Romito Magra, a frazione of Arcola, to Marina di Carrara.
 It serves as an important street for the purposes of commercial traffic.

 There is also another route, provincial road SP 28, that connects Ameglia to Lerici.
 It goes through Montemarcello and, passing north of Tellaro, arrives in La Serra in Lerici.
 The scenic view from the road allows one to admire the Gulf of La Spezia and, on particularly clear days, the view of the Tyrrhenian Sea permits the sight of Cap Corse, the northern peninsula of Corsica.

 At the mouth of the Magra River, near Bocca di Magra, there is a marina equipped for mooring small-to-medium recreational boats.